Q&A: EU aims to bolster competitiveness through Clean Industrial Deal

 Why is the EU working on a Clean Industrial Deal?

 The European Union is under pressure to strengthen its industrial competitiveness and plot a viable pathway to a net-zero economy.
-While it made progress with its flagship European Green Deal in the last mandate (2019-2024) and later proposed the Green Deal Industrial Plan, there are still big gaps around industrial decarbonisation.
+While it made progress with its flagship European Green Deal in the last mandate (2019-2024) and later proposed the Green Deal Industrial Plan, there were still big gaps around industrial decarbonisation.

 There are also concerns that Europe is being outpaced in the clean tech race.
 China dominates clean tech production and much of the critical raw material supply needed for these technologies.
 The U.S.’ Inflation Reduction Act (IRA) also raised concerns, including that businesses would relocate to take advantage of the incentives offered.